Why Cat Walls?

 We offer a wide variety of styles, sizes, and colors to match the decor in your home.
 If you're not quite sure of what's going to work well in the space, we suggest going with a piece from our Cat Mod section.
 This is a modular system that can be built in many different ways to create something very unique to the space.

 Having a space up high allows cats to have their own territory that is up high enough for them to feel secure, far out of reach of any perceived danger.

 Expandable and Modular

 A benefit of incorporating cat furniture with your wall space is that you can start off small and build on the layout over time.
-If you’re not quite sure how your cat will like being up high we suggest starting with a smaller piece from the Cat Mod system like a simple Lounge.
+If you're not quite sure how your cat will like being up high we suggest starting with a smaller piece from our furniture line, like a simple Lounge.
 You can then add on to the system and use the planks to create a larger structure over time if you decide to expand.